EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 In response, they were archived and hosted externally on the SyberSite.
 In an unrelated turn of events, [a Russian Minolta fan](https://www.dyxum.com/dforum/important-7d-5d-adjustment-program-2186_topic10405_page22.html) found a closing down sale of service parts for Konica Minolta service equipment, including a company-internal software package used to service and diagnose Konica Minolta 5D/7D Cameras.
 They were nice enough to share it with everyone, however [their site went down](https://web.archive.org/web/20071226091504/http://dynax.newmail.ru:80/) soon afterwards and the software was lost, but not before the SyberSite also kept a copy.

 Fortunately the archived SyberSite of the program and service manual was found by u/mimisnapshots!
 The software is considered abandonware given that no one services Konica Minolta cameras anymore, and it is not hosted directly on this website. *Just bear in mind the program as intended for professionals and can risk bricking your camera if misused.
-It is highly advised to read through all the accompanying links and discussions to understand more regarding the program.*
+It is highly advised to read through all the accompanying links and discussions to understand more regarding the program.
+It is ONLY for the Digital Konica-Minolta Cameras 5D and 7D, NOT the film cameras Dynax 5 or Dynax 7.*
 ***